MaxBloechlinger/hs25_soco-group_069/HS25_SoCo-group_069_a1/README.md

 - Functions starting with 'test_' at the beginning are automatically detected using introspection.
 - Only functions are executed, non callable variables starting with 'test_' are ignored.
-- Uses 'globals()' to find all test functions
+- Uses 'globals()' to find all test functions.

 Test execution flow: